Select Page

 PICC Line and Midline Catheter Care and Attention

-Your PICC Line or Midline Catheter does need care and attention to keep it clean and working.
+Your PICC Line or Midline Catheter will need regular care and attention to keep it clean and working properly.
 This care includes changing the bandage (dressing), flushing the catheter with fluids, and changing the cap on the end of the catheter.
-You must always disinfect by washing before and after touching any part of your PICC Line or Midline Catheter.
-You must comply with all follow-up care instructions by your healthcare provider.
+You must always disinfect by washing your hands with soap and water before and after touching any part of your PICC Line or Midline Catheter.
+You must also comply with all follow-up care instructions from your healthcare provider.
 The PICC Line or Midline Catheter will be removed when it is no longer needed or indicated for use, if complications occur, or if it becomes infected.
-Your care and attention to your PICC Line or Midline Catheter is very important.

 Dressing Changes of PICC Line or Midline Catheter Site

-Sterile techniques must be used for any PICC Line or Midline Catheter dressing change.
+Sterile techniques must always be used for any PICC Line or Midline Catheter dressing change.
 If you or your family member, friend or anyone assisting you does not know sterile dressing techniques, you must contact your healthcare provider for instructions.
-You must change the dressing over the PICC Line or Midline Insertion Site as directed which is usually about once per week; however, you must check the dressing daily and change it sooner if the dressing gets dislodged, wet or soiled.
+You must change the dressing over the PICC Line or Midline Insertion Site as directed, which is typically about once per week; however, you must check the dressing daily and change it sooner if the dressing becomes dislodged, wet, or soiled.

 PICC and Midline Dressing Change Supplies